EdgarKeek/NEOS-Explorer/README.md

 sudo certbot --nginx -d explorer.yourdomain.com -d www.explorer.yourdomain.com
 ```

-If thatís successful, certbot will ask how youíd like to configure your HTTPS settings.
+If that‚Äôs successful, certbot will ask how you‚Äôd like to configure your HTTPS settings.
 ```
 Output
 Please choose whether or not to redirect HTTP traffic to HTTPS, removing HTTP access.